When You Dish Upon a Star: Cultural references

 The episode title is a reference to the 1940 film Pinocchio, which features the song "When You Wish Upon a Star".
 At the beginning of the episode, Homer has a dream that is a spoof of Hanna-Barbera's series The Yogi Bear Show (1961), with Homer as Yogi Bear, Bart as Boo Boo and Ned as Ranger Smith.
 He then dreams he is Magilla Gorilla and mauls Mr. Peebles after he takes his banana.
-The episode contains multiple references to the series Happy Days, on which Ron Howard played Richie Cunningham.
+The episode contains multiple references to the series Happy Days, in which Ron Howard played Richie Cunningham.
 Homer mistakenly refers to Howard as "Potsie" (another Happy Days character) and "Horshack" (a character from Welcome Back, Kotter played by Ron Palillo).
 When Howard secures the movie deal with Homer's screenplay, a snippet of the Happy Days theme song is played.
 The time machine drawing in Homer's screenplay contains a Flux capacitor, the device from the film Back to the Future (1985).
 The drinks wobbling as the townspeople approach Kim Basinger and Alec Baldwin's house is a reference to the film Jurassic Park (1993).
 Posters for 9½ Weeks (1986) and L.A.
 Confidential (1997), both starring Basinger, are seen in Homer's museum.
 At the end of the episode, Brian Grazer has a poster of the movie Titanic (1997) in his office.